pypa/pipenv/docs/advanced.rst

 ☤ Environment Management with Pipenv
 ------------------------------------

-The two primary commands you'll use in managing your pipenv environment are ``$ pipenv install``, ``$ pipenv uninstall``, and ``$ pipenv lock``.
+The three primary commands you'll use in managing your pipenv environment are ``$ pipenv install``, ``$ pipenv uninstall``, and ``$ pipenv lock``.

 .. _pipenv_install